omarkmu/pz-omichat/docs/format-strings/escapes-references.md

 ## References

-While handling sandbox options, the game removes certain characters such as `«` and `»`.
+Sometimes, it's non-trivial to include certain characters like `«` and `»`.
 The [`$Char`](functions.md#string-char) function can be used to include these characters, but format strings also accept **character references** for ease-of-use.

+The configuration menu can handle these characters directly, so this is primarily useful for including special characters from a mod using the API.

 Both named references and numeric references are supported.
 Numeric references behave similarly to the `$Char` function; the character with the number specified will be used in place of the reference.